 The holiday season comes around every year, but it can still be challenging to budget for the expenses that come with the end-of-year festivities.
 That's especially the case if you're planning a trip during the holidays.

 With the right credit card, though, you can potentially save money on your travel costs and even elevate your overall vacation experience.
-With these four credit cards, expect to save hundreds of dollars on your holiday trip and maybe even more.
+With these five credit cards, expect to save hundreds of dollars on your holiday trip and maybe even more.

 Chase Sapphire Preferred® Card